 1. Don’t Use Apple’s MagSafe Charger With The iPhone 11

 Apple now makes a wireless charger called MagSafe.
-It has a built-in magnet that helps it attach and align to the built-in charging coils on the iPhone 12 series.
+It has a built-in magnet that helps it attach and align to the built-in charging coils on the iPhone 12 series (and all subsequent models).
 But while you can technically use the MagSafe charger with non-iPhone 12 models, you should avoid doing so, reports MacRumors:

 We did two tests with the iPhone XS Max, draining the battery down to 1 percent, putting it in Airplane Mode, and then charging for a half an hour.